 The DWC sets new reimbursement amounts for its California-specific codes annually.
 The 2017 reimbursement for code WC007 is set at $39.89 for the first page of the report, and $24.54 for each additional page.
 Absent mutual agreement, these reports are capped at a six-page maximum.

 For the easiest way to get accurate reimbursements for six separate California fee schedules, sign up for the DaisyBill Work Comp Wizard.
-Click below for a three day trial and instantly start calculating reimbursements in three seconds or less.
+Click below for a FREE three day trial and instantly start calculating reimbursements in three seconds or less.

 Try the DaisyBill